MB-Mayank/MultiLang-STT/README.md

    ```bash
    streamlit run user.py
    ```
-4. Open the Streamlit interface in your browser at: `http://localhost:8501`.
+4. Open the Streamlit interface in your browser`.

 ---